 4. Partner with the right people

 You might be tempted to wear every single hat in your new business.
 That’s fair.
 When you’re starting out your own training business, chances are you can’t afford to hire a dedicated department for marketing or sales.
 But, doing it all yourself is not a viable option, either.

 Instead, find the right freelancers and partner with them.
-For example, you can outsource plenty of business administration tasks to a Virtual Assistant.
-You can hire freelancers to cover your marketing tasks and even get instructional designers, subject matter experts to design your courses.
+For example, you can outsource plenty of business administration tasks to a virtual assistant.
+You can hire freelancers to cover your marketing tasks, and even get instructional designers and subject matter experts to design your courses.

 5. Market it